Tonbridge School: Second hundred years

 Very little written material relating to the school over the next century survives.
 Numbers fluctuated between 40 and 90, and the school obtained a new refectory and a new library.
 However, from 1680 numbers declined, and for a few years the examiners reported that there were no candidates fit for university study.
 In 1714, the Reverend Richard Spencer, of King's College, Cambridge, was made headmaster.
 He was an immediate success and very popular, and by 1721 numbers had risen to over seventy.
 The governors raised Spencer's salary to 30 guineas, and several of his pupils went on to successful careers.
 These included a future Lord Mayor of London, a vice-chancellor of Cambridge University, and George Austen, father of Jane Austen.

 The first Old Tonbridgian dinner was held on 8 June 1744.
-The year before this, however, Spencer had resigned, and the headmastership was bestowed upon the Reverend James Cawthorn.
+The year before this, however, Spencer had resigned and the headmastership was bestowed upon the Reverend James Cawthorn.
 Cawthorn persuaded the governors to build a new library at the south end of the school in 1760, and it survives today as the headmaster's house and the Skinners' Library.
 In 1765, the townspeople of Tonbridge asked the question of free education, and governors' legal team decided that the parishioners' children, provided they could write competently and read Latin and English perfectly, had the right to learn at the school paying only the sixpence entry fee.

-In 1772, classical scholar Vicesimus Knox was made headmaster, but he reigned for a mere six years.
+In 1772, classical scholar Vicesimus Knox was made headmaster, but he held office for only six years.
 During his tenure, numbers dropped to only seventeen.
 His son and namesake, Vicesimus Knox, was to take his father's place in 1779.
 School numbers under the young Knox rose to 85, and pupils began to arrive from all over England and also from abroad.